soham-c04/SimpleScaler-IPC-optimizer/README.md

 ## Parameter Input
 - Create a file with read access (can be .txt file).
-- Enter parameters non-cache/non-TLB parameters in the following format:
+- Enter non-cache/non-TLB parameters in the following format:
   - Enter the keyword to parameter as present in default.cfg file.
 E.g:-
     - `-bpred`: Branch Predictor
     - `-decode:width`: Instruction decode B/W (insts/cycle)